The tempered disk and the tempered cohomology: The derived analytic spectrum of an ind-Banach ring

 for every $a\in L$ and for every $S$ subset of $L$.
 The category $\sf{Frm}$ of frames, is the category whose objects are frames and whose morphisms are functions that preserve finite meets and arbitrary joins. \end{dfn}

 The following is the fundamental example of a frame.

 \begin{exa} Let $X$ be a topological space.
-The poset of open subsets of $X$ (where the partial order is given by the inclusion) is a frame, we will denote it $\Omega(X)$. \end{exa}
+The poset of open subsets of $X$ (where the partial order is given by the inclusion) is a frame.
+We will denote it $\Omega(X)$. \end{exa}

-This example leads naturally to consider the category $\sf{Frm}^{\rm{op}}$ as the category of a sort of \say{pointless topological spaces}, we will denote it by $\sf{Loc}$.
-The objects in $\sf{Loc}$ are called \emph{locales}.
+This example leads naturally to consider the category $\sf{Frm}^{\rm{op}}$ as the category of a sort of \say{pointless topological spaces} that we will denote by $\sf{Loc}$.
+The objects of $\sf{Loc}$ are called \emph{locales}.
 Let $L$ be a distributive lattice.
 Recall that a \emph{descending subset} $S$ of $L$ is a subset of $L$ such that, if $a\in S$ and $a'\le a$, then $a'\in S$.
-An \emph{ideal} of $L$ is a descending subset closed under finite joins. \begin{exa} Let $a\in L$, the principal ideal generated by $a$, denoted by $(a)$ is the ideal of $L$ whose elements are the $s\in L$ such that $s\le a$. \end{exa} Given a distributive lattice $L$ the inclusion defines a partial order on the set of ideals of $L$, that we will denote by $\rm{Idl}(L)$. \begin{pro} The poset $\rm{Idl}(L)$ is a frame.
-Moreover the functor
+An \emph{ideal} of $L$ is a descending subset closed under finite joins. \begin{exa} Let $a\in L$, the principal ideal generated by $a$, denoted by $(a)$ is the ideal of $L$ whose elements are the $s\in L$ such that $s\le a$. \end{exa}